Sabang, Aceh: Economy

-Infrastructure

 Transport

+Airport

 Sabang is served by Maimun Saleh Airport.
 The airport is located southeast of the central city on Weh Island and is capable of handling ATR 72 aircraft.
-The airport has flights to Kualanamu International Airport in Medan.
-The airport is also a military base for the Indonesian Air Force and also has been proposed to be an international airport.
+The airport is a military base for the Indonesian Air Force with no scheduled commercial flights.

+Port

 Sabang has a deep sea port which is important to the trade in the region.
 India and Indonesia are jointly developing the Sabang deep sea port which also lies close to India's southernmost territory of Andaman and Nicobar Islands.
-In 2002, Indian Navy and Indonesian Navy signed an "Ind-Indo Corpat" agreement.
+In 2002, Indian Navy and Indonesian Navy signed an Ind-Indo Corpat agreement.
 Indian naval ships have been regularly visiting Sabang port following the signing of this agreement.
 Indonesia's minister for maritime affairs, Luhut Pandjaitan, stated that Indonesia has given economic and military access by India to the strategic Sabang port; India will invest in the port and economic zone of Sabang city.
 Pelni, state-owned shipping company, is serving the city through Sea Toll Program which is highly subsidized to nearby cities such as Lhokseumawe, Banda Aceh, and Medan.

+Highways and roads

 The city has a total of 144.75 kilometers of road, all of which have been paved with asphalt as of 2022.
-The city, unlike most of places in Indonesia, does not have any presence of angkot, and the presence of public transportation inside the city is minimal.
-Online ride-hailing service such as those by Gojek are present in the city.
+The city, unlike most of places in Indonesia, does not have any angkot (shared taxis), and the presence of public transportation inside the city is minimal.
+Ride-hailing service Gojek is present in the city.